Maithili grammar: Gender

 Gender in Maithili is generally not in agreement, though it can be identified through suffixes.
 Some masculine nouns are converted to feminine using suffixes, others are common for both the genders.
 Neuter is sometimes separate from Masculine.
 Some neuters are diminutive and are marked like feminine.
 Both tadbhava and tatsama suffixes are used for different words of different origin.
+This is also useful for declining adjectives.